SpongeBob SquarePants: Ratings and run-length achievements

-Within its first month on air, SpongeBob SquarePants overtook Pokémon as the highest rated Saturday-morning children's series on television.
+Within its first month on the air, SpongeBob overtook Pokémon as the highest rated Saturday-morning children's series on television.
 It held an average national Nielsen rating of 4.9 among children aged two through eleven, denoting 1.9 million viewers.
 Two years later, the series had firmly established itself as Nickelodeon's second highest-rated children's program, after Rugrats.
-SpongeBob SquarePants was credited with helping Nickelodeon take the "Saturday-morning ratings crown" for the third straight season in 2001.
+SpongeBob was credited with helping Nickelodeon take the "Saturday-morning ratings crown" for the third straight season in 2001.
 The series had gained a significant adult audience by that point—nearly 40 percent of its 2.2 million viewers were aged 18 to 34.
-In response to its weekend success, Nickelodeon gave SpongeBob SquarePants time slots at 6:00 pm and 8:00 pm, Monday through Thursday, to increase the series' exposure.
-By the end of 2001, SpongeBob SquarePants had the highest ratings for any children's series, on all of television.
-Weekly viewership of the series had reached around fifteen million, at least five million of whom were adults.
+In response to its weekend success, Nickelodeon gave SpongeBob time slots at 6:00 pm and 8:00 pm, Monday through Thursday, to increase the series' exposure.
+By the end of 2001, the show had the highest ratings for any children's series, on all of television.
+(Note: Attributed to multiple references:) Weekly viewership of the series had reached around fifteen million, at least five million of whom were adults.

-In October 2002, another Nickelodeon series, The Fairly OddParents, ranked as the number two program for children between two and eleven years old.
-Its ratings at that time were almost equal to SpongeBob SquarePants then-average of 2.2 million viewers per episode.
-The Fairly OddParents even briefly surpassed SpongeBob SquarePants, causing it to drop into second place.
-At this time, The Fairly OddParents had a 6.2 rating and nearly 2.5 million child viewers, while SpongeBob SquarePants had a 6.0 rating and 2.4 million child viewers aged two to eleven.
-Nickelodeon "recognized" The Fairly OddParents for its climbing ratings and installed it in a new 8:00 PM time slot, previously occupied by SpongeBob SquarePants.
-In an interview, Cyma Zarghami, then-general manager and executive vice president of Nickelodeon, said, "Are we banking on the fact that Fairly OddParents will be the next SpongeBob? ...
-We are hoping.
-But SpongeBob is so unique, it's hard to say if it will ever be repeated."